wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 -----------

-I would assume that a programming model specific to PyPy has little changes to catch on, as long as PyPy is not the main Python interpreter (which looks unlikely to occur anytime soon).
-As long as only PyPy has STM, I would assume that it will not become the main model of multicore usage.
-However, I can conclude with a more positive note than during
-EuroPython: there appears to be a reasonable way forward to have an STM version of CPython too.
+I would assume that a programming model specific to PyPy has little chances to catch on, as long as PyPy is not the main Python interpreter (which looks unlikely to occur anytime soon).
+Thus as long as only PyPy has STM, I would assume that using it would not become the main model of multicore usage in Python.
+However, I can conclude with a more positive note than during EuroPython: there appears to be a reasonable way forward to have an STM version of CPython too.